 Find help now

-While natural cures for addiction can be effective in cases of mild and moderate substance abuse, a certain degree of willpower will be necessary to maintain continued abstinence from drug use.
+While natural cures for addiction can be effective in cases of mild and moderate substance use disorder, a certain degree of willpower will be necessary to maintain continued abstinence from drug use.
 If you’re coming off a chronic or long-term drug problem, the changes that have taken place in your brain will make it all but impossible to follow through on any one natural cure.
 When this is the case, a more structured treatment approach is needed.

 Fortunately, there are holistic addiction treatment programs available, which use a “whole person” approach to recovery.
 These programs specialize in not only treating the physical aspects of addiction but also help restore your emotional, psychological and spiritual well-being.
 If you feel you might need a more structured approach to breaking addiction’s hold in your life, a holistic addiction treatment approach is the way to go.